Charles Hoyt to Abraham Lincoln, 27 November 18541Aurora Kan C Nov 27/54 Hon A LincolnSpringfield IllsDr[Dear] Sir

 Alexander C. Gibson wrote Lincoln on November 30, discussing the views of the Kane County delegation to Lincoln’s candidacy.

 In late-November 1854, Lincoln declined to serve in the Illinois General Assembly in order to run for the U.S. Senate.
 Ultimately, however, he did not win election to the U.S. Senate; the General Assembly selected anti-Nebraska Democrat Lyman Trumbull instead.
-Adams cast his vote for Lincoln until the eighth ballot before shifting to Trumbull.
+Adams cast seven ballots for Lincoln before switching his vote to Trumbull.
 Hackney shifted his allegiance back and forth from Lincoln to Martin P. Sweet and J. Young Scammon until deciding on Trumbull in the ninth ballot.
 Patten cast his ballot for William B. Ogden, Sweet, and Trumbull before finally committing to Trumbull in the seventh ballot.
 See the 1854 Federal Election.
 Stung and disappointed by his loss, Lincoln made no political speeches or public statements for an entire year after his defeat and reinvested his energies in his law practice.

 5Hoyt is referring to the case between he and Zebulon Parker.
 Parker sued Hoyt in the U.S. Circuit Court, District of Illinois for violating Parker’s patent, obtained in October 1829, for a reaction percussion waterwheel.
 Lincoln first became involved in the case in 1849, and the case was still in progress when Hoyt wrote this letter.